-Flexibility training is comprised of many stretching approaches and should be an integral part of a complete exercise program designed by a skillful personal trainer.
+Flexibility training is comprised of many stretching approaches and should be an integral part of a complete exercise program designed by a skillful certified personal trainer.
 Stretching properly is an effective means of preventing injury and enhancing athletic performance by making the body more adaptable to the demands imposed upon it.

 Clients don’t need to acquire contortionist-like elasticity of the muscles to reach flexibility goals.
 They simply need to obtain a balance of the musculature surrounding each joint.
 The following provides a foundation necessary to achieve flexibility goals.
 A few examples are given for each technique, but keep in mind that these stretching techniques can be applied to each muscle group.